peterkhe1999/CheatSheet/OSEP/README.md

 .\Rubeus.exe s4u /ticket:doIE+jCCBPag... /impersonateuser:administrator /msdsspn:mssqlsvc/cdc01.prod.corp1.com:1433 /altservice:CIFS /ptt
 ```

 This TGS should yield access to the file system and potentially direct code execution.
-Unfortunately, the SPN for the MSSQL server ends with ":1433", which is not usable for CIFS since it requires an SPN with the format `CIFS/cdc01.prod.corp1.com`.
+Unfortunately, the **SPN** for the MSSQL server ends with ":1433", which is not usable for CIFS since it requires an SPN with the format `CIFS/cdc01.prod.corp1.com`.

-If the SPN configured for constrained delegation only uses the service and host name like www/cdc01.prod.corp1.com, we could modify the TGS to access any service on the system.
+If the SPN configured for constrained delegation only uses the service and host name like `www/cdc01.prod.corp1.com`, we could modify the TGS to access any service on the system.

 ### Resource-Based Constrained Delegation

 Constrained delegation works by configuring SPNs on the frontend service under the **msDS-AllowedToDelegateTo** property.

 Configuring constrained delegation requires the **SeEnableDelegationPrivilege** privilege on the domain controller, which is typically only enabled for Domain Admins.

 Resource-based constrained delegation (RBCD) is meant to remove the requirement of highly elevated access rights like **SeEnableDelegationPrivilege** from system administrators.

 The **msDS-AllowedToActOnBehalfOfOtherIdentity** property controls delegation **from the backend service**.
 To configure RBCD, the SID of the frontend service is written to the new property of the backend service.

-RBCD can typically be configured by the backend service administrator instead.
+=> RBCD can typically be configured by the backend service administrator instead.

 Once RBCD has been configured, the frontend service can use S4U2Self to request the forwardable TGS for any user to itself followed by S4U2Proxy to create a TGS for that user to the backend service.